catenax-ng/tx-traceability-foss/docs/e2e.md

 ### Xray (Jira) integration

+### Configuration

+By default, to fetch .feature files with Cucumber scenarios we use this jira filter: https://jira.catena-x.net/issues/?filter=11645.
+But when we run GitHub job manually, we can set different value in parameter "jira_filter_id".

 #### Cucumber scenarios in Xray

-- in first initial step "install" we fetch .feature files from Xray by scripts/xray_download_feature_files.sh
+- in first initial step "install" we fetch .feature files from Xray by scripts/xray-download-feature-files.sh
 - then every cypress browser execution use these scenarios
-- we keep a package with downloaded scenarios as artifact in Github job (named: cypress - e2e)
+- we keep a package with downloaded scenarios as artifact in GitHub job (named: cypress - e2e)

 #### Xray Test Execution Reports

 - after every cypress browser execution we generate test results in cucumber format (we use cypress/cucumber-json-formatter: https://github.com/badeball/cypress-cucumber-preprocessor/blob/master/docs/json-report.md)
-- those test executions results are imported to Xray by this script: scripts/xray_push_test_results.sh
+- those test executions results are imported to Xray by this script: scripts/xray-push-test-results.sh
 - IMPORTANT! - we don't send reports if the job was triggered by PR event